 NetID/Password and Duke Email

 All students will receive a Duke NetID (network identification), which will be needed to access many of the university’s student portals and systems.
 Be sure to keep your NetID and password safe and secure.
 Your NetID is the electronic key to a variety of computing systems and services at Duke.
 Used in combination with a strong password, the NetID provides access to online resources such as DukeMail, centralized server space, calendaring and Sakai.
 Students are automatically assigned a NetID upon matriculation.
-Faculty and staff are assigned a NetID when their records are created through the new student activation process.
 You do not need to request a NetID; it will be provided for you.
 Be sure to check your personal email address within one week of confirming your enrollment/paying the tuition deposit.

 Your NetID is different from your Duke Unique ID (DUID), a seven-digit numeric identifier printed on the back of your Duke ID card/badge in the upper left-hand corner.
 Students will be able to pick-up their Duke ID card/badge when they arrive in the fall.